yottaawesome/fsnd-project-3/README.md

 The order this list is in is not the order I took these actions in due to the fact I often discovered issues after the logical sequence of steps were undertaken, and sometimes some experimentation was required.
 I've nonetheless ordered this list in a logical sequence for future reference.

+During development of this project, `sudo apt update` and `sudo apt upgrade` were regularly used to keep the software up-to-date.

 * Enabled port 443 in Amazon Networking tab for SSL.
 * Set the timezone to Australian Central Standard Time (ACST -- GMT+9:30): `sudo dpkg-reconfigure tzdata`.
 * Enabled UFW: